Andyinater/AutoGen_EnhancedAgents/README.md

 DEFAULT_COMPRESSION_RATIO_CHAT = 0.8
 ```

 One should carefully consider the implications of changing these values.
 For any flow, there may be a balance to achieving performance with minimal tokens/requests, but it is somewhat case-by-case.
 There have been many precautions taken to prevent token overflow, in an attempt to lower costs.
 In reality, this agent is likely to have a higher minimum-token-useage.
-It is when discussions become long, or have the potential to become long, that the MEA may prevent an attractive solution.
+It is when discussions become long, or have the potential to become long, that the MEA may present an attractive solution.